ai-wes/dreamweaver-litepaper/litepaper.md

 - **Current**: Led by Wes Lagarde, the founder and lead developer who has bootstrapped the project from concept to a functional prototype.
 - **Future**: Strategic expansion to recruit specialists in blockchain, AI system integration, immersive UI/UX, and game development.

-### Grant Strategy

-- **Focus**: The grant will support continued full-time technical leadership and targeted contract developer engagement to meet Phase 2 milestones.
-- **Goal**: Strengthen infrastructure, optimize AI models, and refine user experience while aligning with Polygon’s mission and ecosystem needs.

 ---

-## Chapter 8: Target Audience & Value Proposition
+## Chapter 8: Target Audience & Value

 ### Target Audience